Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: Results

 Of the model parameters in the time-series transformer, \sw{t2}, there are a subset of hyperparameters that are tunable and can be optimised for (see Section~\ref{section:hyperopt}).
 Through application of the TPE Bayesian optimisation method on a validation set constructed from $10\%$ of the training set, using 5-fold cross-validation we obtained the parameters which gave the lowest objective score.
 The results of which can be found in Table~\ref{table:hyperparameters}.

 When we build our time-series transformer with the hyperparameters shown in Table~\ref{table:hyperparameters}, and train a model using the training data set described in~\ref{section:dataset} we are able to achieve a logarithmic-loss of $0.507$.
 The confusion matrix depicted in Figure~\ref{figure:confusion-matrix} shows good performance across all classes.
 Both receiver operating characteristic (ROC) and precision-recall (PR) plots, Figure~\ref{figure:roc} and Figure~\ref{figure:precision-recall} respectively, show reasonable multi-class classification accuracy, with the exception being towards the Kilonovae and SNIax classes.
-We suspect this is purely down to the scarcity of sample for Kilonovae and light curve similarity to SNIa in the case of SNIax as mentioned in~\ref{section:results}.
+We suspect this is purely down to the scarcity of sample for Kilonovae and light curve similarity to SNIa around the peak in the case of SNIax~\citep{jha2017type}.
+Moreover, core-collapse SNe (SNIbc and SNII) can be seen to be also problematic yet we achieve a SNIa purity of 0.94 with a core-collapse SNe cross contamination of $\sim 4.81\%$.
+This compares to the reported by DES~\citep{vincenzi2021dark} and Pan-STARRS~\citep{jones2018measuring} of acceptable range for cross-contamination of $\sim 8\%$ and $\sim 5\%$ respectively, allowing for our results to useable for cosmological analyses of dark energy equation of state.
 The performance of our model expectedly degrades when auxiliary information of redshift and redshift error is not included.
 However, we find it promising that our model with raw time-series information only can still achieve a logarithmic-loss of $0.873$.

 It is expected that if a full hyperparameter search can be performed on the full training set by leveraging greater computational resources, it is likely better parameters could be discovered leading to improved performance.
 While a direct comparison with other methods presented in \citet{hlovzek2020results} cannot be made since they have been trained with non-representative datasets, the time-series transformer is able to achieve excellent classification performance with minimal feature selection and few trainable parameters by deep learning standards.